 Welcome to Book of the Week – offering you a glimpse between the pages!
 Get the Book of the Week email newsletter delivered directly to your in box!

-This week’s Book of the Week feature, produced by Chelsea Green Publishing, is American Hemp Farmer, by Doug Fine.
+This week’s Book of the Week feature, produced by Chelsea Green Publishing, is The Metabolic Approach to Cancer, by Dr. Nasha Winters.

 The following excerpt is reprinted with permission from the publisher.